-Analysis of total in-commuting across the North reveals a familiar pattern, with over 100,000 people a day commuting in to both Manchester and Leeds116.
+in to both Manchester and Leeds16.
 The highest levels of out-commuting are seen in local authority districts surrounding high employment density urban centres.
 Several areas, for example Cheshire East and Cheshire West and Chester, see high levels of both in-commuting and out-commuting, suggesting an active and integrated labour market already exists.